 You can add CT just like you add any other class, through the Student Center on the Pitt portal.
 Here is a pdf from the registrar that may help.

-- Attendance is essential, and being prepared to work on your writing is crucial.
+- ATTENDANCE.
+Attendance is essential, and being prepared to work on your writing is crucial.
 Since CT only meets once each week, any absence is detrimental to your progress.
 If you must be absent, you are responsible for cancelling your appointment ahead of time and for scheduling a makeup session in the Writing Center with your consultant.
-Students who don’t show up for appointments will lose their standing CT appointment and their ability to make appointments.
+Students who don’t show up will lose their standing CT appointment and their ability to make appointments.
 After that, they will have to drop in to see if a consultant is available.